7RU7H/Archive/README.md

 Hacking Methodology, Cheatsheets, Conceptual Breakdowns - Now with pages that are spellchecked!

 This is a continuous life-long project as the curated answer to the rise of LLMs and its evolution to create something entire human curated and referenced.
 Any usage of any products on a page-per-page basis will be indicated.
 If the said product does not provide a reference it won't by default be used.
 Very open to feedback.

 H.D.
 Moore: *“If you don’t think you’re a n00b, you’re not trying hard enough.”*

 See the [[About]] page for historic dumping of everything that was on this page as well a history of this repository.
 Among the issues of the author dyslexia is one that is high on the list and although Obsidian introduced a spellchecker in 2023, but it must have be a hard year and half of anyone reading the contents of this repository.
 Consider [[Alternate-Resources]] page that referenced throughout and support them please!

-To disambiguate pages that purely just the notes of talks, videos, lectures, podcasts, etc the file is prepended with the capitalised TALK-
+To disambiguate pages that purely just the notes of talks, videos, lectures, podcasts, etc the file is prepended with the capitalised `TALK-`.

 #### For A Contents Page